February 11, 2018

 For an extra boost, try adding chamomile flowers to this mixture!

-Suggested teas: Any pure green tea, Mango green, Uber Berry, Strawberry Kiss
+Suggested teas: Any pure green tea, Uber Berry, Strawberry Kiss

 As warmer weather approaches, many fruits will soon be in season!
-Blend a couple tablespoons of mango (you can also experiment with other high vitamin-C fruits) with your steeped green tea leaves (or use a half teaspoon of matcha) and a bit of tea liquid or water into a gel and use this as an antioxidant-rich, anti-aging, exfoliating face mask!
-If you use this mask three or more times a week at night, you will notice an immediate improvement in your complexion.
+Blend a couple tablespoons of fresh mango (you can also experiment with other high vitamin-C fruits) with your steeped green tea leaves (or use a half teaspoon of matcha) and a bit of tea liquid or water into a gel and use this as an antioxidant-rich, anti-aging, exfoliating face mask!
+Apply the masque to your face and neck, massage it in gently, and leave on for 3 to 10 minutes, when you can feel it tingling.
+Rinse with cool water and pat dry.
+If you use this mask three or more times a week, you will notice an immediate improvement in your complexion.
 Your skin will be brighter, more even, and tighter.
 Who wouldn’t want that?

 Your scalp should be treated with the same (or a greater) level of care which you treat the rest of your skin.
 The antioxidants in tea fight aging of the hair follicle and help to tighten it, preventing unnecessary hair shedding.
 Here are two healthy hair hacks.

-Suggested teas: Any pure green tea, Jasmine green, Morrocan Rose Mint, Lady Ginger
+Suggested teas: Any pure green tea, Jasmine green, Moroccan Rose Mint, Lady Ginger, Ultra Violet

 First, you can fill a spray bottle with brewed green tea, add a couple drops of rosemary essential oil, and spray your scalp after you have washed your hair (or in the shower).
 Allow your scalp to air dry before you style.